 The Final Train Out of Hungary

 After these incidents, I couldn’t wait to get out of Hungary.
 On the train out towards Slovakia, I ended up in a town called Miskolc.
 It is an industrial town full of working-class people.
-I explored the town for a few hours and did notice a larger Roma population.
+I explored the city for a few hours and did notice a larger Roma population.
 The people of Miskolc were noticeably friendlier, at least to me.
 I was greeted with a smile when I asked for information or a mug of beer.
 I accidentally dropped 5,000 forints on the ground the guy behind me rushed up and told me I had dropped it.
-A very nice and friendly gesture.In Eger, I didn’t get the same treatment.
+A very helpful and friendly gesture.In Eger, I didn’t get the same treatment.
 I felt like I have glared at constantly like I was a stray dog.
-As I sat on my seat on the final train to Slovakia, I reflected back on my experience in Hungary and can only conclude that the EU is weakening.
+As I sat on my seat on the final train to Slovakia, I reflected on my experience in Hungary and can only conclude that the EU is weakening.
 The EU was meant to avoid the Ethnic Nationalistic movement that devastated the world in the 20th century (the Holocaust).
 I hope this trend doesn’t continue because Europe has a long history of ethnic nationalism.
 My time in Hungary is a stark reminder of this.

 HAVE YOU BEEN TO HUNGARY?
 WHAT ARE YOUR THOUGHTS?